CardTapp/remote_factory_girl/wiki.md

 require 'spec_helper'

 describe User do
-  it 'should create a user factory in RemoteFactoryGirlHome' do
+  it 'should create a user factory in RemoteFactoryBotHome' do
-    user = RemoteFactoryGirl.create(:user_with_friends, first_name: 'Sam', last_name: 'Iam').resource(User)
+    user = RemoteFactoryBot.create(:user_with_friends, first_name: 'Sam', last_name: 'Iam').resource(User)
     expect(user.first_name).to eq('Sam')
   end
 end